kds3228/IDS2024S/hw/5/README.md

 1. The quantifiable features of the resulting graphics.
-Some examples of aesthics are position, color, line width and line type.
+Some examples of aesthetics are position, color, line width, and line type.
-2.
+2. Continous and discrete
-3.
+3. Continous( ) and discrete ()
-4.
+4. Factors
 5.
 6.
 7.
 8.
 9.
 10.
 11.
 12.